skymeyer/Vatsimphp/README.md

 iterators for the available data and basic search/filtering capabilities without using a database backend.

-It also uses an intelligent local file cache to avoid consuming unnecessary bandwidth from the public data servers.
+Vatsimphp uses an intelligent local file cache to avoid consuming unnecessary bandwidth from the public data servers.
 The software comes with sensible default settings, but can be changed if required.
 Vatsimphp can be dropped into your crontab very easily to avoid inline data updates in your web application.

-Vatsimphp also supports local-file-only mode if another process is already responsible to retrieve the raw data files from the VATSIM network or if live connections are not applicable.
+A "cache only" node is available if another process is already responsible to retrieve the raw data files from the VATSIM network or if live connections are not applicable.